greypanda/monit_enconf/README.md

-# nginx_ensite and nginx_dissite for quick virtual host enabling and disabling
+# monit_enconf and monit_disconf for quick configuration enabling and disabling

 ## Description
 This is a shell (Bash) script that replicates for monit the a2ensite